COSCUP: History

+The number of attendees grew to almost 2000 by COSCUP 2014.

+Due to changes in venue availability at Academia Sinica following labor policy adjustments in Taiwan, COSCUP relocated again in 2017.
+That year, the conference reintroduced a community track system, in which multiple open source communities organized and curated their own sessions.
+The 2017 event included appearances by public figures such as Ko Wen-je and Simon Chang.
+In 2018, COSCUP was held at National Taiwan University of Science and Technology.

 Registration

 COSCUP's registration set records in 2010, 2011, and 2012, as the server crashed within minutes after registrations began, the registration process is often done after hours, due to heavy server load.
 In COSCUP 2013, the conference started to use Registrano for registration.
 The system successfully sustained the heavy load of the registrations, this also led to the later success with KKTIX with COSCUP 2014.